epiphyt/embed-privacy/readme.txt

 = Can Embed Privacy automatically download thumbnails of the embedded content? =

 Yes!
-Since version 1.5.0, Embed Privacy supports downloading and displaying thumbnails in posts for Vimeo and YouTube as background of Embed Privacy’s overlay.
+Since version 1.5.0, Embed Privacy supports downloading and displaying thumbnails in posts for SlideShare, Vimeo and YouTube as background of Embed Privacy’s overlay.

 = Developers: How to use Embed Privacy’s methods for custom content? =